Review: The AirTV 2 – A Better Broadcast TV DVR Than Tablo?

 Screenshot on my computer watching AirTV

-Hard Drive Compatibility: Tablo Wins!
+Hard Drive Compatibility

 To record, you need to attach a USB hard drive.
 That’s where I had my first problem.
-I’d been using a 160GB Maxtor USB hard drive with my Tablo for years with no problems.
+I’d been using a 160GB Maxtor USB hard drive with my Tablo Dual Lite for years with no problems.
 Unfortunately, when I connected this drive to the AirTV 2, it said the drive did not meet the minimum read and write speeds required.

 Air TV 2 message saying my USB hard drive did not meet minimum requirements